pasqal-io/qermod/docs/index.md

 The noise protocols applicable in `Qermod` are classified into three types: digital (for digital operations), analog (for analog operations), and readout error (for measurements).

-# Available noise types
+# Available noise models

 ## Digital noisy simulation

 Digital noise refer to unintended changes occurring with reference to the application of a noiseless digital gate operation.
+Several noise models are made available via the[`PyQTorch` backend](https://pasqal-io.github.io/pyqtorch/latest/noise/).
+Given an `error_definition` user-defined input, we support the following digital noise models:

+- `BITFLIP`: flips between |0⟩ and |1⟩ with `error_definition`
+- `PHASEFLIP`: flips the phase of a qubit by applying a Z gate with `error_definition`
+- `DEPOLARIZING`: randomizes the state of a qubit by applying I, X, Y, or Z gates with equal `error_definition`
+- `PAULI_CHANNEL`: applies the Pauli operators (X, Y, Z) to a qubit with specified probabilities (via `error_definition`)
+- `AMPLITUDE_DAMPING`: models the asymmetric process through which the qubit state |1⟩ irreversibly decays into the state |0⟩ with `error_definition`
+- `PHASE_DAMPING`: similar to AMPLITUDE_DAMPING but concerning the phase
+- `GENERALIZED_AMPLITUDE_DAMPING`: extends amplitude damping; the first float is `error_definition` of amplitude damping, and second float is the `damping_rate`.

 ## Readout errors